 1.12 The process of declaring Air Quality Management Areas (AQMAs) followed by the production of an action plan is a statutory process defined within the Environment Act 1995.
-However, this approach could also be used across a number of related areas and to tackle a range of environmental issues for which the council, through Community Resources or the Community Safety Partnership, has responsibility.
-For example trade waste, fly tipping, dog fouling, graffiti or anti-social behaviour could all be addressed in a similar way with evidence of need leading to a specific area being declared a quality management area and a specific action plan being put in place that focused resources and tackled specific local needs.
-With the approval of the Environment Policy Board, this approach will be developed and taken forward for a range of environmental quality issues.
+However, this approach could also be used across a number of related areas and to tackle a range of environmental issues for which the Council, through Community Resources or the Community Safety Partnership has responsibility.
+For example trade waste, fly tipping, dog fouling, graffiti, or anti social behaviour could all be addressed in a similar way with evidence of need leading to a specific area being declared a quality management area and a specific action plan being put in place that focuses resources and tackles specific local needs.
+With Policy Board approval this approach will be developed and taken forward for a range of environmental quality issues.